jesterKing/literate/README.md

 fence has been extended to include fragment identifiers and their related settings.

+If an `index.literate` exists the order in the given list referencing literate HTML files will be used to determine the order for processing `.literate` files.

+The `index.literate` can contain a fence with `SETTINGS` on its info line.
+This fence will be hidden from HTML, but hosts settings for controlling some aspects of processing.
+Key=value pairs are given each on their own line.
+Currently two keys are recognized: `template` and `authors`.
+The `template` should point to an existing file containing an HTML template.
+The string `[CONTENT]` will be replaced with the rendered HTML from the literate document.
+The string `[AUTHORS]` will be replaced with `<meta />` tags for author information.

 Code fragments can be created by adding `<<some identifying string>>=` to the info line of a code fence, separated by a colon `:` after the language identifier.